enkidevs/curriculum/docker/docker-fundamentals/storage/docker-intro.md

 One example would be running a database container many times over without losing the data in the actual database.

-To persistg data across the lifecycle of a container, Docker generally provides two options:
+To persist data across the lifecycle of a container, Docker generally provides two options:

 1. Volumes
 2. Bind-mounts